 “It’s been a learning experience.
 If I think of my last years pitch which I made when applying to the program, and it’s really been a learning curve from there.
 We get resources and learn to avoid pitfalls.
 Also, partnerships and collaborations are very key to us.”

-Rachel Skal, CEO of PITVidura, a holistic solution that offers tools, education and platforms for safer and affordable services in sanitation in Rwanda.
+Rachel Sklar, CEO of Pit Vidura, a holistic solution that offers tools, education and platforms for safer and affordable services in sanitation in Rwanda.

 “Programs like Accelerate2030 have really helped with the discussion with government partners.
 This kind of endorsement and collaboration are very valuable.”